WWII U.S. M1 Carbine

 All metal with real wood stock.
 Functions, field-strips, ejects like the real thing !!

-Includes: 15rd magazine, 5x Tanaka new type, cal .30 blowback cartridges (reusable), copy of the original instructions.
-No original box.
+Includes: 15rd magazine, 5x Tanaka brand new cal .30 blowback cartridges (reusable), original box, original instructions, carry sling and oiler.

 Weight: 2.4Kg Same weight as the real thing!